 28. Children don’t follow bad role models like Brittney Spears or Tiger Woods, as they’re generally less influenced by popular culture.
 In a homeschool, a parent can monitor and help children choose their sources more wisely.

 29. Sometimes schools teach things because they’re politically expedient, not because they’re the best things a child should be taught.
 Unlike public schools, homeschools can teach children without giving political lip service to other religions.
-Also, homeschools don’t need to submit to Enlightenment ideals, which are commonly taught in public schools around America.
+Also, homeschools don’t need to submit to Enlightenment ideals, commonly taught in public schools around America.
 Teaching without the hindrance of giving political deference is a great reason to home educate.

 30. Homeschooling parents can teach Creation and Evolution arguments in the manner they see fit.

 31. Parents can teach the philosophy to which they want to subscribe.
 They don’t have to teach using self-actualization and Freudian theories, which typify teaching theory.

 32. Teach children a biblical view of sexuality.

 33. Parents can propagate their beliefs through homeschooling more easily compared to public schools.
 This was shown in the Gen2 Study, where homeschoolers were much more likely to follow their parents’ beliefs.

 34. Parents can teach children that people don’t need to follow the crowds’ way of doing something.
 Therefore, homeschoolers learn to make up their minds on issues themselves instead of following the crowd like many people choose to do.
 For this reason, homeschoolers make great entrepreneurs!